skzhang1/Wild-Time/README.md

 ## Acknowledgements

 We thank the authors of all baselines.
-Most of our implementations follow the corresponding original released versions.
+Most of our implementations follow the official implementations.
 We thank Zhenbang Wu for his assistance in preprocessing the MIMIC-IV dataset.